gnolang/ecosystem-fund-grants/README.md

 ## What kind of contributors are we looking for?

-Individual contributors interested in building and developing on Gno.land
+Individual contributors and teams interested in building and developing on gno.land

 ## What kind of proposals are we looking for?